wordentheresa0/wordentheresa0/README.md

 ### About Me

-Hi!
-I'm Theresa Worden, a current junior Computer Science and Math major at St. Olaf College (graduating December 2024) with a passion for all things tech.
-I'm aspiring to work in a software development position in the future.
-In the past, I have worked at Best Buy as a Software Engineer Intern.
-I am currently pursuing internship opportunities for Summer 2024.

-I have coding experience in Java, C++, C, Python, SQL, PL/SQL, Javascript, Go, Pro*C, and ARM Assembly.

 <!--
 **wordentheresa0/wordentheresa0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.